← All Stories

 Sedna fell through all of it.

 Her fingers had scattered as she sank.
 As they fell, they changed.
 First joints: seals.
 Second joints: walruses.
 Last joints: whales, and fish, and every creature that moves in the Arctic sea.
 Not as a metaphor.
 As a fact.
-The creatures came from her body and her body became the floor of the world.
+The creatures came from her body, and her body became the floor of the world.

 She did not die.
 That is the most important sentence in this story.
 She did not die.

 What reached the bottom was not the woman who had cried on a cliff waiting for her father's kayak.
 Great pressure changes what it holds.
-She became something that understood the sea the way the sea understands itself: completely, and without needing to think about it.
+She became something that understood the sea the way the sea understands itself: completely, without needing to think about it.
 She spread out across the ocean floor.
 The creatures of the sea moved through her long hair the way currents move.
 She was not happy.
-Happiness requires certain things that the bottom of the ocean does not have.
+Happiness requires certain things the bottom of the ocean does not have.
 But she was the most powerful thing in the Arctic, and nothing about her situation was accidental.

 She could feel every animal that swam above her.
 She could feel the hunters in their kayaks.
 She could feel everything, always, from the bottom of the world.